 In June 2015, we entered into another license agreement with Radboud University Medical Center, or Radboud.
 Under the terms of this license agreement, we have an exclusive, world-wide royalty-bearing license under certain Radboud patent rights to develop, make, have made, use, sell offer for sale and import of certain licensed products of Radboud for use in all prophylactic and therapeutic uses in the field of Usher syndrome.
-Pursuant to the terms of the license agreement, we are obligated to pay Radboud net-sales-related royalties which shall be determined on a product-by-product and country-by-country basis.
+Pursuant to the terms of the license agreement, we are obligated to pay Radboud net-sales-related royalties in the low single digits which shall be determined on a product-by-product and country-by-country basis.
 If we are required to pay any third-party royalties, we may deduct that amount from that which is owed to Radboud.
 Radboud shall provide human resources, materials, facilities and equipment that are necessary for preclinical and clinical trials and if we do not purchase such trial facilities from Radboud, we are required to pay an increased net-sales-related royalty.
-In our sole discretion, we may elect to convert our obligation to pay net-sales-related royalties into one of the two lump-sum royalty options depending on whether we elect to convert prior to or after regulatory approval has been filed.
+In our sole discretion, we may elect to convert our obligation to pay net-sales-related royalties into one of the two lump-sum royalty options contained in the license agreement, the amount of which depends on whether we elect to convert prior to or after regulatory approval has been filed.